 A coffee with Nieves Ocaña, Head of Global Purchasing at DEOLEO

 Nieves: I have been part of Deoleo for more than two decades.
-From day one, I have been proud to work for a company that is part of our Mediterranean culture thanks to its flagship product: olive oil.
-We work with world-leading brands such as Carbonell, Bertolli and Carapelli, a leadership that is reflected in the figures.
-In 2024, the company achieved a turnover of close to £85 million, which underlines the scale and impact of our daily work.
+From day one, I have felt proud to work for a company that is part of our Mediterranean culture thanks to its flagship product: olive oil.
+We work with leading global brands such as Carbonell, Bertolli and Carapelli, and that leadership is reflected in the figures.
+In 2024, the company reached a turnover of nearly €996 million, which highlights the scale and impact of our daily work.

 Nieves, DEOLEO